Director of Business Development

 Prior to joining the Association Alison was Head of Sales at the Chartered Institute of Public Finance.
 Previously she worked in management consultancy for a top 10 accountancy firm, designing and delivering large scale contracts in risk management, financial recovery, culture change, BPR and systems design.

-Kate joined the Pensions and Lifetime Savings Association in May 2003.
+Ceri is the Chief Financial Officer and joined the Pensions and Lifetime Savings Association in 2021.

 Julian joined the Pensions and Lifetime Savings Association as Commercial Services Director in 2013 and became Chief Executive in 2017.

 Prior to this he worked at the Chartered Institute of Public Finance and Accountancy (CIPFA) for almost 16 years.
 He undertook a variety of roles such as the Managing Director of their commercial company and their Director of Operations.
 He led on business growth and strategic development across CIPFA's commercial business as well as the delivery of their member services.

 Julian worked on school policy at the Department for Education before joining CIPFA.

 Director of Policy and Advocacy